-After making enquiries, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
+After making enquiries, the directors have a reasonable expectation that the Company and the Group as a whole have adequate resources to continue in operational existence for a period of at least 12 months from the date of approval of the financial statements (at least to 25 June 2026).
+The review includes consideration of the Company's current and forecast solvency and liquidity which aligns to management's business plan.
 For this reason, they continue to adopt, and to consider appropriate, the going concern basis in preparing the financial statements.